shahnidhi20/HW10_SVG_Generator/README.md

 ## Description

 🔍 A node.js application that uses user input from inquirer to create an SVG Logo file.
 The logo files of different shapes are created in the examples directory and can be found [here](./examples/logo-cir.svg)
+This application also demonstrates the Tests executed for each shape.
+For validating the color, this project uses package provided by npm called validate-color.

 💻 Below is the gif showing the functionality of the application: